Swerve Strickland: Mogul Embassy and AEW World Champion (2023–2024)

 At Dynasty, Strickland defeated Samoa Joe to capture the AEW World Championship.
 By defeating Samoa Joe, Strickland became the first recognized African-American AEW World Champion.
 On the April 27 episode of AEW Collision, Strickland defeated Claudio Castagnoli in his first title defense.
 On the May 1 episode of Dynamite, Strickland's opponent at Double or Nothing on May 26 was revealed to be Christian Cage.
 On the May 8 episode of Dynamite, Strickland was assaulted by Brian Cage, Bishop Kaun, and Toa Liona, resulting in the disbanding of Mogul Embassy and turning Strickland face.
 On May 26 at the event, Strickland successfully defended the AEW World Championship against Christian Cage.
 On June 30 at Forbidden Door, Strickland successfully defended his title against Will Ospreay.
-On August 25 at All In: London, he was defeated by Danielson via submission which was his first submission loss in AEW, ending his reign at 126 days.
+On August 25 at All In, he was defeated by Danielson via submission which was his first submission loss in AEW, ending his reign at 126 days.
 Earlier in the day on the Zero Hour pre-show, it was shown that Strickland had re-signed with AEW in what was later reported by Fightful Select to be a multi-year deal and one of the biggest deals in AEW history.